 Shed in the Woods#

 Tranquil.
 Peaceful.
 Serene.
-There are many words you could use to describe this scene by Eupholace, but none of them quite capture the overwhelming feeling of calm experienced when viewing this scene.
-This peaceful woodland features some breathtaking visuals, accompanied by mellow music and some beautiful birdsong to help take the stress out of your day.
+There are many words you could use to describe this creation, but none of them quite capture the overwhelming feeling of calm experienced when viewing this scene.
+This peaceful woodland features breathtaking toy-like visuals, accompanied by mellow music and some beautiful birdsong to help take the stress out of your day.
 As the sun beams down over you, let the good vibes in and any negativity out.
 We assume this is what people mean when they talk about ‘peak cottagecore’.
 Take some time out of your hectic schedule to just sit in a beautiful forest with your thoughts.
 Simply sublime.
 It’s so chill, we might just fall asleep right here…

 Brawny Barnacle Bros#